OCA/vertical-association/membership_variable_period/readme/DESCRIPTION.rst

 period, you can also invoice more than one quantity for being a member for the corresponding number of periods.

+A member's membership is renewed when a new variable period membership product of the same category is purchased.
+The new period will begin the day after the end of the last period.

 Finally, a cron has been included that triggers the recalculation of the membership state, allowing to have "old members", which doesn't work well on standard.